fafalone/WinDevLib/README.md

 ## Updates
+**Update (v2.7.66):**

-**Update (v2.7.66):** HIGHLY EXPERIMENTAL: Added DirectWrite and Direct2D interfaces via merging d2dvb.tlb/dwvb.tlb by @Thetrik with oleexp, then copying out of tB's typelib browser.
+-HIGHLY EXPERIMENTAL: Added DirectWrite and Direct2D interfaces via merging d2dvb.tlb/dwvb.tlb by @Thetrik with oleexp, then copying out of tB's typelib browser.
 I've done an initial review to find pointer types, but may have missed some, and the defs are extremely VB-hostile and even more MKTYPLIB hostile so there may be function prototype issues.
 These are all in slDirectX.twin if you wanted to remove it from a build.

+-Added Windowless RichEdit interfaces (ITextServices[2], ITextHost[2], IRicheditUiaOverrides)

+-Bug fix: CreateTypeLib definition incorrect ([#8](https://github.com/fafalone/tbShellLib/issues/8))

+-(tbShellLibImpl) Updated to v1.1.4- added `Implements` compatible versions of ITextHost[2].
+WARNING: The signatures are incorrect as `[ PreserveSig ]` is not optional.
+You will need to swap the vtable entries to a correct prototype.
+These are provided merely to get around the invalid signature compiler error.

 **Update (v2.6.64):** IWebBrowserApp managed to escape all the replacements I ran to add `[ OleAutomation(False) ]`